ISARICResearch/BRIDGE/README.md

 ## BRIDGE Version 1.0

-BRIDGE version 1.0 enables users to select variables from the ARC versions saved in the ARC folder within the repository.
+BRIDGE Version 1.0 enables users to select variables from the ARC versions that are saved in the ARC folder within the repository.
 It also allows the selection of templates included in these versions and supports the generation of the following files:

 ### Files